annasedlar/Story-Translate/README.md

 ![alt](frontend/images/translateAndSubmit.png)

 There is also an option to delete individual videos or an entire family of videos (for example when video translation and compilation is complete for that family).
-Using the same logic that we used to mark whether a video is "complete" or "incomplete", we marked the videos on the final product page with "Currently Playing" if the user has clicked watch on any of the related videos.
-This would help the user keep track of which videos from that family have incomplete translations.
+Using the same logic that we used to mark whether a video is "complete" or "incomplete", we marked the videos on the final product page with "Currently Playing" if the user has clicked "watch" on any of the related videos.
+This would help the user keep track of each video's translation status.
 ![alt](frontend/images/editAndDelete.png)

 Verifying the time ranges for each translation is crucial.
 The start and end times cannot overlap the time range of a transcript that has already been submitted.
-We needed to check the beginning time of the potential new translation against all the beginning times of the translations that have already been submitted to see if there are conflicts with any of the previously submitted time ranges.
-This code below takes care of this task.
+We needed to check the beginning time of the potential new translation against all the ending times of the translations that have already been submitted to see if there are conflicts with any of the previously submitted time ranges.
+The code below takes care of this task.

 ```javascript